Alumni Board

 Past President

-During the third year when the officer takes the position of Past President, attends monthly Board meetings, offers advice and assistance to the new President and assists the Executive Board as needed.
-The Past President serves as Chair of the Nominating Committee and assists with planning of Alumni Day.
+During the third year, when the officer takes the position of Past President, attends monthly Board meetings, offers advice and assistance to the new President and assists the Executive Board as needed.
+The Past President assists with planning of events.

 Treasurer

-The Treasurer serves a two year term and keeps all financial records of the Association.
-The Treasurer is also responsible for depositing and disbursing the Association's funds in accordance with the Association's constitution.
+The Treasurer serves a two year term and assists with keeping financial records of the Association.
 The Treasurer's mission is to assure that funds are managed to optimize the Association's efforts to achieve its goals and fulfill its mission.
-The Treasurer's responsibilities include, but are not limited to, the following: depositing all Association income (dues, donations, event fees, etc.) within one week of receipt and maintaining a record of them; acknowledging all donations in writing within one week of deposit; disbursing funds on behalf of the Association (printing expenses, refreshments, facility fees, etc.) and maintaining a record of disbursements; maintaining current life and annual membership lists; reporting on the financial condition of the Association at all Board meetings; preparing and delivering to the President, by September 1 of each year, an annual financial report (July I through June 30); consulting with the Board and obtaining its approval for changes in investment strategy; serving on committees and performing other duties as requested by the Executive Board and as deemed necessary for the good of the Association.
-The Treasurer needs to have access to a branch of the North Carolina State Employees Credit Union (where the accounts are).
+The Treasurer's responsibilities include, but are not limited to, maintaining a record of event fees and costs; maintaining a record of disbursements; reporting on the financial condition of the Association at all Board meetings; preparing and delivering to the President, by September 1 of each year, an annual financial report (July I through June 30); consulting with the Board and obtaining its approval for expenditures; and serving on committees and performing other duties as requested by the Executive Board and as deemed necessary for the good of the Association.

 Secretary

-The Communications Director serves a two-year term, focusing on SILSAA’s online communications with alumni.
-Each month, he or she conducts the “Featured Alum” interview.
-The Communications Director also periodically updates material on SILSAA’s website to maintain accuracy and interest.
-He or she participates in SILSAA board meetings and works closely with SILS’ Director of Communications on relevant projects.
+The Communications Director serves a two-year term, focusing on SILSAA’s digital communications with alumni, including email, web presence, and social media.
+The individual participates in SILSAA Board meetings and works closely with SILS’ Director of Communications on relevant projects.
+May be expected to represent SILSAA at SILS events (depending on location).